PeterJCLaw/srcomp-http/docs/endpoints.rst

         }
     }

 The team objects returned are in the same format as those described below.
+The keys of the ``teams`` mapping are the ``tla``s of the teams.

 /teams/ ``tla``
 ---------------